ModECI/MDF/README.md

 **Subject to change without notice!**

-Previous work in this area, taken from [here](https://github.com/OpenSourceBrain/PsyNeuLinkShowcase/tree/master/BIDS-MDF):
+For previous work in this area, see [here](https://github.com/OpenSourceBrain/PsyNeuLinkShowcase/tree/master/BIDS-MDF):

 Model Description Format (MDF)
 ========================================